toukea/android-sqlite-access/README.md

     SQLite.addConnection(new SQLite.SQLiteConnection(appContext, DbName, 1) {
         @Override
         public void onCreateDb(SQLiteDatabase db) {
+        /*
-        //here you can execute script to create your database from de SQLiteDataBase param instance try {
+        here you can execute script to create your database from de SQLiteDataBase param instance
+         */
+            try {
             /*
              here, i am executing a script from my R.raw resource